suvadip21/DAMAN-Release/README.md

 ## About
 This repository provides the source-code for our implementation of *D*omain *A*dapted *M*ulti *A*moeba*N*et or __DAMAN__.
 Please follow the following links to access our publication in _IEEE Trans. on Medical Imaging_.
 [IEEExplore](https://ieeexplore.ieee.org/abstract/document/9870864), [preprint](https://www.researchgate.net/publication/363160645_Domain_Adapted_Multi-task_Learning_For_Segmenting_Amoeboid_Cells_in_Microscopy)

+_This code is built on [this](https://github.com/JorisRoels/domain-adaptive-segmentation) repository.
+Consider citing the Y-Net paper as well if you are using this code._

 -------------------------------

 ## Citing this work